AdobeDocs/experience-manager-screens.en/help/user-guide/data-driven-events.md

 #### Data in operational {#data-in-operational}

-This can further be categorized into Channel Interrupt and Placeholder.
+This event can further be categorized into Channel Interrupt and Placeholder.

 #### Data in presentation {#data-in-presentation}